LEED Professional Exams

-The LEED Professional Exams are administered by the Green Business Certification Inc. (GBCI) for professionals seeking to earn credentials and certificates.
+The LEED Professional Exams are examinations for professionals seeking to earn credentials and certificates in green building or sustainable construction.
+They are administered by the Green Business Certification Inc. (GBCI).
 The exams test knowledge based on the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Rating Systems.

 LEED Professional Credentials

 The LEED professional credentials were developed to encourage green building professionals to maintain and advance their knowledge and expertise.
 A LEED professional credentials provides employers, policymakers, and other stakeholders with assurances of an individual's current level of competence and is the mark of the most qualified, educated, and influential green building professionals in the marketplace.
 All LEED professional credentials require adherence to the LEED Professional Disciplinary and Exam Appeals Policy and require ongoing credential maintenance requirements either through continuing education and practical experience or through biennial retesting.
 Starting in 2009, newly credentialed individuals must maintain their credential on a two-year cycles; if not, they expire.
 There are three tiers in the LEED professional credentials program: